wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 Xlets
 =====

-Xlets are features of the CTI Client.
+Xlets are features of the XiVO Client.
 It is the contraction of XiVO applets.

 .. toctree::
    :maxdepth: 1